Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 10 minutes mixing

-We're combining a simple enriched dough that will give us soft, pillowy sandwich bread texture.
+We're combining a simple that will give us soft, pillowy sandwich bread texture.

 Click each step to mark complete

-In your bowl, combine the warm milk, warm water, and honey.
-Sprinkle the over top and let sit for 2 minutes (no need to wait for bubbling with instant yeast).
+In your stand mixer bowl, combine the warm milk, warm water, and honey.
+Sprinkle the instant yeast over top and stir briefly to combine.
+No bloom time needed with instant yeast.

-Add the , powdered milk, salt, garlic powder, and softened butter.
+Add the bread flour, powdered milk, salt, garlic powder, and softened butter.

 Using the dough hook, mix on low speed for 2 minutes until a shaggy dough forms.
-Increase to medium speed and for 8 minutes until the dough is smooth, elastic, and pulls away from the sides of the bowl.
+Increase to medium speed and knead for 8 minutes until the dough is smooth, elastic, and pulls away from the sides of the bowl.
+Hand mixing alternative: Stir until shaggy, then turn out and knead by hand for 10-12 minutes.

 Pro Tip